kyma-project/kyma/docs/service-brokers/docs/030-examples-environment-mapping.md

 ## Prerequisites

 To follow this tutorial, run Kyma locally.
-For information on how to deploy Kyma locally, see the [local installation](../../kyma/docs/031-gs-local-installation.md) getting started guide.
+For information on how to deploy Kyma locally, see the **Local Kyma installation** Getting Started guide.

 ## Details

 Follow these steps to complete the tutorial:
-1. List all RemoteEnvironments enabled in the `production` environment:
+1. List all RemoteEnvironments enabled in the `production` Environment:
     ```bash
     > kubectl get em -n production
     No resources found.